brimdata/super/book/src/intro.md

 [lakehouse pattern](https://www.cidrdb.org/cidr2021/papers/cidr2021_paper17.pdf)
 but is based on super-structured data.

-The `super` command can execute the SuperDB runtime without a database:
+To invoke the SuperDB runtime without a database, just run `super` without the `db` subcommand and specify an optional query with `-c`:
 ```
 super -c "SELECT 'hello, world'"
 ```